Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Syracuse has combined with its opponents to put up more than 49.5 points in four of eight games this season.
+- Syracuse and its opponents have gone over the current 50.5-point total in four of eight games this season.

-- Boston College and its opponents have combined to score more than 49.5 points in two games this season.

-- Saturday's total is 9.4 points lower than the two team's combined 58.9 points per game average.

-- These two squads combine to surrender 45.3 points per game, 4.2 fewer than this contest's over/under.

-- Orange games this season feature an average total of 50.1 points, a number 0.6 points higher than Saturday's over/under.

-- The 54.2 PPG average total in Eagles games this season is 4.7 points more than this game's over/under.
+- The 50.5-point over/under for this game is 3.7 points below the 54.2 points per game average total in Eagles games this season.

 Syracuse Stats and Trends

-- In Syracuse's eight games this season, it has seven wins against the spread.

-- The Orange covered the spread in their only game when favored by 6.5 points or more.
+- The Orange have been favored by 6.5 points or more once this season and covered the spread.

-- Syracuse has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).
+- Syracuse's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

-- When Syracuse scores more than 20.7 points, it is 6-0 against the spread and 4-2 overall.
+- Syracuse is 6-0 against the spread and 4-2 overall in games when it puts up more than 20.7 points.

-- In games that Syracuse picks up over 344.4 yards, the team is 6-0 against the spread and 3-3 overall.
+- In games that Syracuse churns out more than 344.4 yards, the team is 6-0 against the spread and 3-3 overall.

-- This year, the Orange have eight turnovers, three fewer than the Eagles have takeaways (11).

 - Find the latest spread and moneyline odds for Syracuse at SISportsbook.